Teaching a student how to interpret z-scores is just as enjoyable, at least to me, as teaching a student how to read a speed square!

 What would you tell a student who is thinking about attending A&M-Commerce?

-“Texas A&M University-Commerce is an excellent school choice and has everything you are looking for.
+A&M-Commerce is an excellent school choice and has everything you are looking for.
 You will get the opportunity to learn from great faculty who are committed to your success.
-In addition, you will receive an affordable education that will prepare you for success anywhere in the world!”
+In addition, you will receive an affordable education that will prepare you for success anywhere in the world!

 What draws you to your discipline?